CMDann/wordpress-homepage-template/README.md

 Change Log
 ==========
+11.17.2014 - Added a second template that has a different layout, both accomplish the same thing

 08.23.2013 - Added a date field so that all posts are displayed with the original posting date.